build-on-aws/content/tutorials/amazon-bedrock-lambda-image-gen-golang/index.md

 cd amazon-bedrock-lambda-image-generation-golang
 ```

-## Deploy the solution using AWS CDK
+## Deploy the Solution Using AWS CDK

 To start the deployment, simply invoke `cdk deploy`.